 Lyman Lake State Park is home to Arizona's fastest growing walleye population and offers a great fishing experience for anglers targeting this unique fish.
 Not super prevalent in Arizona, walleye are typically found more often in the Midwest.
 North eastern Arizona's Lyman Lake is experiencing a walleye explosion right now!
-A bumper crop of fish three years ago are now of breeding age and the spawn this year should produce more baby walleye than this lake has ever seen.
+A bumper crop of fish from a very successful spawn three years ago are now of breeding age and the spawn this year should produce more baby walleye than this lake has ever seen.

 Largemouth bass also cruise the murky waters of Lyman, and give anglers a chance of a really cool mixed bag experience.
 Because of the murkiness of this lake, these bass are most susceptible to lures that produce a sound or vibrations that can be sensed by the nerves in their lateral lines.
 Rattling crank baits or spinner baits with large blades seem to work best.

 Your state parks provide amazing and diverse fishing opportunities throughout Arizona.
 These opportunities are often within some of the most beautiful landscapes to add to your experience.
 While fishing in the parks, please remember not to litter or encroach too closely on other anglers.
 This resource is only as strong as we can build together.
 We ask that anglers practice catch and release on largemouth and smallmouth bass February through April to help ensure a successful spawn, which will create even better fishing opportunities in the future.